pierreprinetti/openshift-enhancements/enhancements/installer/openstack-baremetal-compute.md

 * When attaching and detaching, the expected timings must be adjusted to reflect the different boot and shutdown latencies of physical machines

+* When attaching, the Certificate Signing Request timeout must be adjusted to reflect the different boot and shutdown latencies of physical machines

 ### User Stories

 #### Increased performance